course-dprep/team-assignment-team-3/README.md

 IV: time quarter (March-June VS June-September)
 DV: price, number of listing per host
-Control variables: To be discussed dataset scope: To be discussed
+Control variables: To be discussed
+Dataset scope: To be discussed

 ## Questions for coaching:
 1. is this research question a good one? how to improve?